Opener (baseball)

 Sergio Romo's emergence as an opener popularized the practice in 2018.

-In baseball, an opening pitcher, more frequently referred to as an opener, is a pitcher who begins a game, but is only expected to get a few outs before being replaced by a long reliever (or follower), in contrast with starting pitchers, who are traditionally expected to pitch as many innings as possible before being replaced.
+In baseball, an opening pitcher, more frequently referred to as an opener, is a pitcher who begins a game, but is expected to get only a few outs before being replaced by a long reliever (or follower), in contrast with starting pitchers, who are traditionally expected to pitch as many innings as possible before being replaced.
 The name "opener" is a reference to the more established term "closer," which refers to a relief pitcher who typically works the final inning of a game.
 Like closers, openers typically pitch one inning before being replaced.

 The strategy was frequently employed by the Tampa Bay Rays during the 2018 Major League Baseball season and the San Francisco Giants during the 2023 Major League Baseball season.
 Ahead of the 2024 season, the Commissioner's Office proposed banning the opener, after which the use of openers fell significantly.

 Overview

 Theoretical background

 By the 1980s, MLB teams had adopted starting rotations consisting of five starting pitchers, with all other pitchers on the active roster serving as relief pitchers.
 Traditionally, a starter was expected to throw the most innings of any pitcher in a game.
 Starters typically pitched until they became ineffective, reached a pitch count threshold, or finished the game.

+In 2016, fantasy sports contest champion Steven Neistein had meetings with the Tampa Bay Rays to discuss ways for them to compete in a division with the New York Yankees and Boston Red Sox, despite having one of the lowest payrolls in MLB.
+The theory was that, if the opposition didn’t know who would pitch “the bulk” of the innings after the starter pitched the first inning or two, there would be a competitive advantage.
+Neistein’s game theories and algorithms on the approach of lineup construction paved the concept of “the opener” which has since been used by all 30 teams in the MLB at some point since.

 In the 21st century, baseball writers advanced the idea that starting pitchers are less effective against the opposing team's hitters the more times in a game they face them.
 Dave Fleming, a writer for Bill James Online, wrote in 2009 about a proposed "3-3-3 rotation" where pitchers would be limited to throwing three innings in a game.
 Bryan Grosnick, writing for SB Nation's Beyond the Box Score, suggested using an opening pitcher for an inning or two before giving way to a more traditional starting pitcher in a 2013 article.
 In his 2016 book, Ahead of the Curve, Brian Kenny suggested the possible use of an opening pitcher, noting that the highest scoring inning is typically the first inning, so a team should use a relief pitcher to shut down the top of the opposing team's batting order.